Dominien/agentic-orchestration-layer-model/README.md

 1.  **Loss of Nuance**: Agent A decides what is important.
 If Agent A misses a "small" detail in a SQL schema that actually changes the math, Agent B never sees it.
 The context is "compressed" and therefore "corrupted."
 2.  **The "Telephone Game" Effect**: By the time you get to the 4th agent, the original user intent has been filtered through three different "personalities."

-**Our Single Brain Approach**: Gemini 2.5 Pro has a 2-million token context window.
+**Our Single Brain Approach**: Gemini 3 Pro has a 2-million token context window.
 We don't need to swap brains.
 We keep the raw SQL schema, the business rules, the error logs, and the Python output all in one active "working memory."
 This enables **Coherent Reasoning**.

-### 5. "Thinking" as Internal Context, not Routing
+### 5. "Thinking" as Internal Native Context
-In this system, the `<thinking>` phase isn't just the AI "deciding what to do."
-It is the AI performing **"System 2" expansion**.
+In this system, we use **Gemini 3 Native Entrypted Thinking**.
-*   **System 1**: Reacts. (e.g., "I will run a SQL query.")
+*   **Encrypted Loop**: The model produces a `thoughtSignature` with every response.
-*   **System 2 (Your System)**: The AI says to itself: *"Wait, if I run this query on the 'Orders' table, I need to make sure I'm excluding 'Returned' items because the business rules say so."*
+*   **Persistence**: We capture this token and feed it back into the next turn.

-By "thinking" before "doing," the AI is loading the correct context into its own attention mechanism.
-It is talking to itself to ensure its next action is grounded in the rules provided.
+*   **Result**: The model maintains a massive, invisible "chain of thought" across the entire conversation, ensuring its next action is grounded in deep reasoning, even if you can't see the text yourself.

 ### 6. The "Recursive Memory" (Self-Correcting Documentation)
 Right now, the agent reads `business_rules.md` and `database_schema.md`.
 But true intelligence writes its own rules.